How to take care of your flowers

-8. Remove the outside petals (if you want).
+8. For roses: Remove the outside petals (if you want).

 9. It is recommended to change the water of the vase and to cut the stems once every two

-10. Keep your roses away from sunlight or other heat sources; the cooler the
+10. Keep your flowers away from sunlight or other heat sources; the cooler the

-Cardboard Removal Instructions for MR Roses Bouquets (dozen and six roses bqts):
+Cardboard Removal Instructions for MR Roses Bouquets (dozen and six roses bouquets):

 To protect the roses during transportation, we wrap them with a corrugated cardboard.

 Once you have hydrated the roses and are ready to be used; you must remove the corrugated cardboard that comes along the buds.